NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

   11. What is the main advantage of an XDF file over a data.frame?
       + A. You can use open source R functions directly with an XDF file
-      + B. An XDF file can contain data larger than the local computer's memory sizeC.
+      + B. An XDF file can contain data larger than the local computer's memory size
       + C. Computation using an XDF file is faster than using data.frame
       + D. An XDF file is compressed such that it fits to the local computer's memory size